nasa/CompDam_DGD/readme.md

 Hygroscopic strains are not accounted for.
 If the effects of hygroscopic expansion are to be modeled, it is recommended to smear the hygroscopic and thermal expansion coefficients to approximate the response using the solver-provided &Delta;T.

 ### Shear nonlinearity
-Two approaches to modeling the matrix nonlinearity are available: Ramberg-Osgood plasticity and Schapery theory.
-These two methods are mutually exclusive and optional.
+Three approaches to modeling the matrix nonlinearity are available: Ramberg-Osgood plasticity, Schapery theory, and Schaefer plasticity.
+These three methods are mutually exclusive and optional.

 #### Ramberg-Osgood plasticity
 Shear nonlinearity in the 1-2 and/or the 1-3 plane can be modeled using the [Ramberg-Osgood equation](https://en.wikipedia.org/wiki/Ramberg%E2%80%93Osgood_relationship), with its parameters selected to fit experimental data.
 As applied herein, the Ramberg-Ogsood equation is written in the following form for the 1-2 plane: